KSandke/LegalDocSimplifier/README.md

     - Uses the `LegalMultiTaskModel` architecture (shared Legal-BERT encoder, separate heads per task).
     - Employs the `TaskBalancedBatchSampler` to ensure each training batch contains examples from only one task.
     - Utilizes Automatic Mixed Precision (AMP) for faster training on compatible GPUs.
-    - Saves the final trained model to `models/classification/multitask_legal_model_standardized/` (consider renaming if only 3 tasks now).
+    - Saves the final trained model to `models/classification/multitask_legal_model_standardized/`.

 ### Training Configuration (`config/classification.yaml`)